T-Wainwright/zCFD_Utils/Tutorials/README.md

 | mpiexec:| `mpiexec.hydra`
 | Shell cmd prefix:| `source $FULL_PATH_TO_REMOTE_ZCFD/bin/activate;`

 Note the difference in the launcher location to the linux version.

-If python is having issues finding the pvconnect module, the folder can be copied into the scripts folder, or into the site-packages folder for the virtual environment.
+For diagnosing a connection it can be useful to open up the `output window` pane from the `view` menu before attempting to connect.
+This will show what point in the process paraview connect is getting stuck in if it's not connecting.

 ## Jupyter server for post processing
 ---